MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 For the Web client, which is accessed by users from a browser or from the mobile apps, the navsettings.json file must contain the following settings:

 ```
-                           "//BaseHelpUrl":  "The location of Help for this application."
+                           "//BaseHelpUrl":  "The location of Help for this application.",
                            "BaseHelpUrl": "https://docs.microsoft.com/{0}/dynamics365/business-central/",
-                           "//BaseHelpSearchUrl":  "The URL to use if Help is included in the Search functionality in Business Central."
+                           "//BaseHelpSearchUrl":  "The URL to use if Help is included in the Search functionality in Business Central.",
                            "BaseHelpSearchUrl": "https://docs.microsoft.com/{0}/search/index?search={1}&scope=BusinessCentral",
-                           "//DefaultRelativeHelpPath":  "The Help article to look up if no other article can be found."
+                           "//DefaultRelativeHelpPath":  "The Help article to look up if no other article can be found.",
                            "DefaultRelativeHelpPath": "index",
 ```